Ethiopia Declares State Of Emergency To Fight Coronavirus - UrduPoint

 According to the country's constitution, under a state of emergency the Council of Ministers has "all necessary power to protect the country's peace and sovereignty" and can suspend some "political and democratic rights".

+"We explained our concern that the state of emergency has been initiated several times and it has been abused to violate the rights of citizens and other political activists," OLF chairman Dawud Ibsa told AFP.

+It's also unclear how the state of emergency might affect planning for hotly-anticipated general elections in Ethiopia.

-The country's electoral board also announced last week that landmark general elections planned for August would need to be postponed because of the pandemic.
+The country's electoral board announced last week that voting planned for August would need to be postponed because of the pandemic.

-It did not provide a timeline for when the elections would ultimately be held.
+It did not provide a timeline for when the elections would ultimately be held, and lawmakers' constitutional mandates expire in October.

-Lawmakers' constitutional mandates expire in October, but a state of emergency could enable them to stay in their seats, though it raises the possibility of strong objections from the political opposition.
+Davison, with the International Crisis Group, said the state of emergency could be used "to formally postpone elections" past that deadline, though such a move risks sparking opposition backlash.

+"It is therefore essential that the government works with opposition parties on managing this constitutionally sensitive period and making new electoral arrangements," Davison said.